 All grades are standards-based as they directly align to the grade level standards (TEKS).
-All grades are common and agreed upon in common planning meetings, across grade level and campus.
+All grades are common and agreed upon in common planning meetings.

-- Name assignments by the title (focus skill in description) - Grades for each assignment must be entered within 1 calendar week of the assignment due date - Unit assessments must be taken within 3 days prior to the closing of the grading period - Unit assessment data may be used as a replacement grade to show progress of grade level standard assessed. - Students will be given multiple opportunities as agreed upon by your grade level campus team
+- Name assignments by the title (focus in description) - Assignments named in the gradebook within 24 hours of the team deciding on the assignment (clone as a team) - Grades for each assignment entered within 1 calendar week of the assignment due date - Unit assessments/retests must be taken within 3 days prior to the closing of the grading period in order to be counted for that grading period.